 University Safety cadets are required at all dances.
-Disc jockeys for dances must sign a contract.

 All dances will be scheduled for a period not to exceed three hours.
 Indoor dances will end no later than 1 a.m., and outdoor dances will end no later than midnight.
-Exceptions shall be granted for formals (i.e., the Valentine semiformal and the spring formal) and dance-a-thons arranged for fundraising purposes.
+Exceptions shall be granted for formals and dance-a-thons arranged for fundraising purposes.